semgrep/semgrep-docs/docs/managing-policy.md

 # Managing CI policy

 Semgrep App provides infrastructure for managing Semgrep across many projects.
-Create policies from their web UI and apply those policies to projects in a many-to-many mapping.
+Create policies from its web UI and apply those policies to projects in a many-to-many mapping.
 A policy is a simple collection of rules and a definition of what to do with rule results: fail the Semgrep CI run and/or send non-blocking notifications to third-party services like Slack.

 ![Sample policy with rules set to send notifcations and block builds](img/policy-sample.png "Policy to block and notify when results are found.")